microsoft/CSS-Exchange/docs/PublicFolders/SourceSideValidations.md

 In this example output, the script calls out four issues.

 First, it points out that we have 111,124 folders that are completely empty (this is a lab).
-Note that it says to look for a result type of EmptyFolder in the CSV.
+Note the ResultType of EmptyFolder.
 If we want to see the list of empty folders, we can open up ValidationResults.csv in Excel, filter for a ResultType of EmptyFolder, and then we see all those results:

 ![Picture of empty folders in Excel](ssv3.png)